joaoalvesmuniz/Robo-conversor-de-temperatura/README.md

  <p>Robo feito com Pupeteer e Readline-sync , basicamente o usuario pelo cmd escolhe
- os tipos de temperatura e o valor da conversão e os valores aparecem no cmd</p>
+ os tipos de temperatura e o valor da conversão.Entao os valores aparecem no cmd</p>

+ <p>Made robot with Pupeteer and Readline-sync , basically the user by cmd select the types
+ of temperature and conversion value.So the values will appear right after.</p>

  ⚠️ How to use the project - Como executar o projeto :